 Today, in contrast to the more or less spontaneous upsurges of violence of the past, gangs of rival fans will frequently arrange to meet at specific locations, using mobile phones or the Internet, before and after matches to fight.

-Many other countries in Europe also have significant problems with football violence, with some of the worst issues reported in Turkey and Russia.
+Some of the most significant problems with football violence are now seen in Turkey and Russia.
 However the problem is spread across all the major football leagues including Spain, Italy, Germany, France, and Holland.